sysown/proxysql/doc/configuration_system.md

 * allow easy automated updates to the configuration (this is because some ProxySQL users use it in larger setups with automated provisioning).
 There is a MySQL-compatible admin interface for this purpose
 * allow as many configuration items as possible to be modified at runtime, without restarting the daemon
 * allow easy rollbacks of wrong configurations
+* allow pushing configs to all ProxySQL instances in a cluster

 This is achieved using a multi-layer configuration system where settings are moved from one layer to another.
 The 3 layers of the configuration system are described in the picture below: